-As a partner in the Seattle office of KMPG, Thomas has more than 30 years of experience in financial statement audits, feasibility studies, and a variety of financial advising with all types of not-for-profit entities.
-He currently serves both governmental and large not-for-profit organizations receiving significant federal grants.
+Recently retired as a partner with KMPG, Thomas has more than 30 years of experience in financial statement audits, feasibility studies, and a variety of financial advising with all types of not-for-profit entities.
+He served on both governmental and large not-for-profit organizations and received significant federal grants.
 He is a licensed certified public accountant in Washington, Oregon, Alaska and California.
 He holds a bachelor of science degree from the University of Minnesota, and an MBA from the University of Wisconsin.

 Karen L. Goroski